MikroElektronika/mikrosdk_click_v2/clicks/waterdetect3/details.md

 ---
-# Water Detect 3 click
+# Water Detect 3 Click

 > Water Detect 3 Click is a compact add-on board that detects water and other electroconductive liquids.
 This board features the MCP606, a micropower CMOS operational amplifier from Microchip.
 In the same package, the Water Detect 3 Click comes with a separate PCB with an electroconductive water detection area connected to a Click board™ with wires.